rabbitmq/rabbitmq-website/site/upgrade.md

 some installations.
 The script should be considered experimental.
 Run it in a non-production environment first.

+A [queue master rebalance command](https://www.rabbitmq.com/rabbitmq-queues.8.html) is available.
+It rebalances queue masters for all queues, or those that match the given name pattern.
+Queue masters for mirrored queues and leaders for quorum queues are also rebalanced in the [post-upgrade command](https://www.rabbitmq.com/rabbitmq-upgrade.8.html).

 There is also a [third-party plugin](https://github.com/Ayanda-D/rabbitmq-queue-master-balancer) that rebalances queue masters.
 The plugin has some additional configuration and reporting tools, but is not supported or verified by the RabbitMQ team.
 Use at your own risk.